Find Legal Services

 Authorized immigration service providers are:

-- Representatives accredited by the Department of Justice (DOJ)’s Executive Office for Immigration Review (EOIR) and working for EOIR-recognized organizations; and
+- Representatives accredited by the Department of Justice (DOJ)’s Office of Legal Access Programs (OLAP) and working for DOJ-recognized organizations; and

 - Attorneys in good standing who are not subject to any order restricting their ability to practice law.